jonseymour/git-plugin/README.md

 plugin manager
 --------------
-A command, such as git-pm, that can install, remove, activate or deactive plugins by delegating platform specific concerns to a platform-specific package manager.
+A command, such as git-plugin, that can install, remove, activate or deactive plugins by delegating platform specific concerns to a platform-specific package manager.

 package-manager